 Social media screening no matter how tempting and effective it seems does not vide complete information about a candidate, nor is a sure method to approach one.

-It should not be considered as the final screening method of hiring process.
+It should not be considered as the final screening method of the hiring process.
 A small pre-screening way to know the candidate might be a simple yet effective idea, to begin with.

 It is highly advised to ensure a thorough background check of the candidate while making a final call, checking from criminal records, reference check, etc.